Welcome! We are moving the content of this guide to the guides section of Learn.Sonatype.com. You will find the most up to date information there.

 In the past, the SDLC was mostly sequential.
 No phase in the process would begin until the previous phase was complete.
 A visualization would look something like this.

-This model is called the Waterfall Model, since the progression resembles a waterfall.
-The Waterfall Model is similar to the way that products are made on an industrial production line.
+This visualization is often called the Waterfall Model, since the falling action of the steps resembles a waterfall.
+The Waterfall Model is still how lots of physical goods are manufactured.

-With the advent of Agile, DevOps, and related disciplines, organizations began to challenge this model.
-Tests and quality checks shouldn’t wait until developers hand off their code.
-Instead, they should take place as developers are writing code.
+But software isn’t bound by those constraints.
+As Agile and DevOps methodologies became popular, organizations began to think differently.
+Tests and quality checks don’t need to wait until developers hand off their code.
+Instead, they can happen as developers are developing.
 Visually, quality checks and testing shift left.
 That’s the origin of the term.

 The benefits of shifting left include speed, stability, and an increased capacity for innovation.
 Shifting left eliminates excruciating rework by communicating expectations and uncovering issues early, leaving more time in the SDLC for development.
 It also ensures that deployed software is more stable and needs less maintenance, and releases won’t be delayed for security or legal issues.